 Analog Input Channels

 An NI CompactDAQ system consists of a chassis, NI C Series I/O modules, and software.
-Chassis can connect to a host computer over USB, Ethernet, or 802.11 Wi-Fi or operate stand-alone with a built-in controller.
-With over 50 measurement-specific modules and 1-, 4-, and 8-slot chassis, NI CompactDAQ provides a flexible, expandable platform to meet the needs of any electrical or sensor measurement system.
+Chassis can connect to a host computer over USB, Ethernet, or 802.11 WiFi or operate stand-alone with a built-in controller.
+With over 50 measurement-specific modules and 1-, 4-, and 8-slot chassis, NI CompactDAQ provides a flexible, expandable platform so you can build an optimized, custom solution to meet the needs of any electrical or sensor measurement system.

 NI CompactDAQ chassis control the timing, synchronization, and data transfer between up to eight C Series I/O modules and an external or built-in computer.
 A single NI CompactDAQ chassis can manage multiple timing engines to run up to seven separate hardware-timed I/O tasks at different sample rates in the same system.
 For example, you can install a 75 S/s thermocouple module next to a 51.2 kS/s accelerometer module and acquire from both simultaneously.
-To learn more about how NI CompactDAQ chassis work, view the NI CompactDAQ Technology white paper.
+To learn more about how NI CompactDAQ chassis work, read the white paper, NI CompactDAQ Technology.

 NI CompactDAQ USB chassis provide the plug-and-play simplicity of USB to sensor and electrical measurements.
 Available with one, four, and eight slots, NI CompactDAQ USB chassis are designed for small, portable, mixed-measurement systems on the benchtop or in the field.

 NI CompactDAQ Ethernet chassis extend the reach of high-speed DAQ to remote sensor and electrical measurements.
-Available with one, four, and eight slots, NI CompactDAQ Ethernet chassis are ideal for distributed measurement systems using standard Ethernet infrastructure.
+Available with one, four, and eight slots, NI CompactDAQ Ethernet chassis are ideal for distributed measurement systems on the bench or deployed in the field, using standard Ethernet infrastructure.

 NI CompactDAQ stand-alone chassis offer a high-performance platform for embedded measurements and data logging.
 The 8-slot chassis feature an integrated computer and nonvolatile storage, so that NI CompactDAQ can be deployed without an external computer.